scubajorgen/pdok_top10nl_server/readme.md

 GDAL tools do not allow *updating/merging* of mbtiles file.
 This is possible for gpkg files though.
 Therefore we first merge at gkpg level and than convert to mbtiles.

-### Mapbox Tippercanoe
+### Mapbox/Felt Tippercanoe
-This tool is available on [github](https://github.com/mapbox/tippecanoe).
+This tool is available on github: [Mapbox Tippercanoe](https://github.com/mapbox/tippecanoe) or [Felt Tippercanoe](https://github.com/felt/tippecanoe).
+The latter appears better maintained, the former refers to the latter.
 Download and build under Linux.
 It requires the libsqlite3 libraries (libsqlite3-dev (Debian) or libsqlite3x-devel (Centos)).
 We only need _tile-join_ for merging the mbtiles files into one large mbtiles file.

 ### Disk
 The processing is very data and disk intensive.
 Therefore